15 Months Old Baby Food Chart

 2. Water

-Including water, especially in the diet is highly recommended since most kids won’t remember to have as much water as they should.
-Roughly a litre of water is the least your child should drink in a single day.
+Including water, especially in the diet, is highly recommended since most kids won’t remember to have as much water as they should.
+Roughly a litre of water is the least your child should drink daily.

 3. Iron

-The requirement of iron from other food items increases strongly as your child grows up, since his dependency on breastmilk, the primary source of iron, will begin to reduce.
-Make sure that he gets 7mg of iron daily from his food intake.
+The requirement for iron from other food items increases strongly as your child grows up since his dependency on breastmilk, the primary source of iron will begin to reduce.
+Ensure he gets 7mg of iron daily from his food intake.

 4. Sodium